 - Ensuring that IT solutions meet the requirements and standards of the overall IT strategy

 - Analyzing the impact that a technical decision has on a client’s business processes

 - Continually researches new technologies and proposes changes to existing architecture

-a day at work
+a day at work as a solution architect

 What does a day at work look like?

-At the beginning of the day, the Solution Architect sits down with the development team to discuss upcoming tasks and find common solutions to technical problems.
+At the beginning of the day, the solution architect sits down with the development team to discuss upcoming tasks and find common solutions to technical problems.

-As a solution architect, I put together the solution for the customer’s needs and requirements.
+The task consists of putting together the solution for the customer’s needs and requirements.
 This starts with the first contact.
 At this point technical or other problems often arise that hold up the process and thus need to be solved quickly.
 Furthermore, market-relevant solutions are created and integrated for customers in the digital environment.